lenses/generator-lenses/README.md

 ## Introduction

 Thelma web components are built using the [Polymer](http://www.polymer-project.org/) library.
-The project allows developers to retreive, manipulate and visualize data by chaining these components together.
+The project allows developers to retrieve, manipulate and visualize data by chaining these components together.

 `generator-thelma` provides Thelma component scaffolding using [Yeoman](http://yeoman.io) (a scaffolding tool for the web), letting you easily create and customize Thelma (custom) elements via the command-line and import them using HTML Imports.
 This saves you time writing boilerplate code so you can start writing up the logic to your components straight away.